TalkativeTree/MinervaFacilities/README.md

 <b>The app will allow building managers, employees, and maintenance workers/contractors to handle repair requests and office issues while providing a central location to track and store repair/request history.</b>

 </p>

+## Features

+- uses:
+  - only React (create-react-app)
+  - firebase
+  - react-router
+- features:
+  - Sign In
+  - Sign Up
+  - Sign Out
+  - Password Forget
+  - Password Change
+  - Verification Email
+  - Protected Routes with Authorization
+  - Roles-based Authorization
+  - Social Logins with Google, Facebook and Twitter
+  - Linking of Social Logins on Account dashboard
+  - Auth Persistence with Local Storage
+  - Database with Users and Reports

 ## 🛠️ Built With